A complete guide for farmers

 Customers can pause their subscription from the portal, or you can pause them from the dashboard using Search Customer.
 Paused customers don't count toward your capacity and don't get reminders.
 They can reactivate anytime.

 MilkShelf can collect jar payments directly from your customers via card.
-When you connect your bank account in the Payments tab, customers see a "Card" or "Cash" option when they sign up.
+When you connect your bank account in the Payments tab, customers see a "Card" or "Cash" option when they sign up β unless the farm has turned on Require Card Payment, in which case new customers must use a card.
 Card customers are charged automatically on whatever schedule you choose β no invoicing, no chasing payments.
+Automatic card billing is available to US farms; farms elsewhere collect payments directly.

-When a customer pays by card, processing fees (Stripe's ~2.9% + $0.30, plus MilkShelf's 1.5%) are added on top of your jar price at checkout β you never see a deduction.
-For example, if your jar is $8.00, the customer pays $8.69.
+By default, fees are added to the customer's charge; farms can choose to absorb the fees instead.
+With the default setting, processing fees (Stripe's ~2.9% + $0.30 and a 0.7% subscription billing fee, plus MilkShelf's 1.5%) are added on top of your jar price at checkout β you never see a deduction.
+For example, if your jar is $8.00, the customer pays $8.75.
 You receive $8.00 every time, deposited directly to your bank account.

 Set how customers are charged in Payments β Billing Mode: